riscvarchive/riscv-code-size-reduction/ISA proposals/Huawei/riscv_push_pop_extension_RV32_RV64.rst

 A ``C.POP[.E]/C.POPRET[.E]`` instruction loads the set of registers selected by *rcount* from the memory.
 The loads start at the lowest memory location to be read by the ``C.POP[.E]/C.POPRET[.E]``.
-To get to that location the stack pointer is first incremented by the scaled value of ``spimm`` from :numref:`spimm`, and then incremented by the number of holes required to mantain the stack alignment (see :numref:`spimm` and :numref:`regcount_table1`).
+To get to that location the stack pointer is first incremented by the scaled value of ``spimm`` from :ref:`spimm`, and then incremented by the number of holes required to mantain the stack alignment (see :ref:`spimm` and :ref:`regcount_table1`).

-The selected registers are loaded from contiguous incrementing (XLEN/8)-byte words in the reverse of the order shown in :numref:`regcount_table1` above (ra is always loaded last).
+The selected registers are loaded from contiguous incrementing (XLEN/8)-byte words in the reverse of the order shown in :ref:`regcount_table1` above (ra is always loaded last).

-See :numref:`spimm` for stack increment calculations for all architectures.
+See :ref:`spimm` for stack increment calculations for all architectures.

-Once all loads have completed the stack pointer register ``sp`` is incremented by the stack adjustment value from :numref:`spimm` and
+Once all loads have completed the stack pointer register ``sp`` is incremented by the stack adjustment value from :ref:`spimm` and
-:numref:`regcount_table1`, placing it immediately above the block of memory read by the ``C.POP[.E]/C.POPRET[.E]`` instruction.
+:ref:`regcount_table1`, placing it immediately above the block of memory read by the ``C.POP[.E]/C.POPRET[.E]`` instruction.

 ``C.POPRET[.E]`` executes a ``RET`` as the final step in the sequence